shabin5785/LearnAngularJS/Doc_3.md

    above we have changed the value set inside the directive to the user provided one.

  - How does adding the attribue bidning in directive work?
 It can be attribute of p tag or the directive.
 Answer is angular figures this out by checking the components and the directives.

+ [highlightColor]="'yellow'"  and highlightColor="yellow"  shoudl work the same.
+With [] and '' and second with neither of them